Humzini/node-postgres/README.md

 ### Client pooling

-Generally you will access the PostgreSQL server through a pool of clients.
+Generally, you will access the PostgreSQL server through a pool of clients.
 A client takes a non-trivial amount of time to establish a new connection.
 A client also consumes a non-trivial amount of resources on the PostgreSQL server - not something you want to do on every http request.
 Good news: node-postgres ships with built in client pooling.

 ```javascript
 var pg = require('pg');